viking2917/ionic-epub-reader/README.md

 ### Loading an ePub file

-Once the app is running you should see a button entitled 'Open a Book'.
+Once the app is running you should see a button entitled 'Open reader'.
 Hit that button and load an epub file, e.g. [Treasure Island](http://www.gutenberg.org/ebooks/120) - the file called
 "_EPUB (with images)_" works nicely.
-Ionic-epub-reader has been tested with works from [Project Gutenburg](http://www.gutenberg.org/) as well as [Standard Ebooks](https://standardebooks.org/).
+Ionic-epub-reader has been tested with works from [Project Gutenburg](http://www.gutenberg.org/) as well as
+[Standard Ebooks](https://standardebooks.org/).
+The button 'Treasure Island' loads a prestored version of Treasure Island; 'Treasure Island w/annotations' loads the book with some pre-defined annotations.

 ### Lifecycle events